-- In the book 'Vengeance' (the basis for the film Munich), the author recounts his shooting lessons during Mossad training.
+- In the book 'Vengeance' (the basis for the films Sword of Gideon and Munich), the author recounts his shooting lessons during Mossad training.
 The instructor told the class to always fire two shots at a time.
 "Always BANG BANG...Never just god-damned BANG!"

 - John Kelly of Tom Clancy's Jack Ryan series uses this technique extensively in Without Remorse, largely because of his SOG/SEAL training, with his Colt .45.
 When he configures it as a .22 with a home-built suppressor, his especial reliance on the double-tap headshot is mentioned as particularly necessary given the .22's relative weakness—and as an indicator to the investigating policemen that they're dealing with an experienced professional.
 When he switches it over to .45 configuration, he changes to two in the chest, one in the head, a sign that he's discarding subtlety for the last push.

 - In Artemis Fowl, Butler's preferred technique is a quintuple tap: two to the chest, three between the eyes.

 - In Sergey Lukyanenko's Autumn Visits, one of the characters is a contract killer.
 When another character gets thrown from a roof to be Impaled with Extreme Prejudice, he follows up with a headshot, just to be sure.
 Especially, since the killed character is not entirely human.